Humboldt-WI/blog/content/research/information_systems_1819/group5_HAN.md

 * *Dropout* is a regularizer to prevent overfitting by turning off a number of neurons in every layer.
 0.5 gets a high variance, but you can play around with this as well as with other parameters.

 * *Dense* implements another layer for document classification.
-The document vector runs again with outside weights and biases through a softmax function.
+The document vector runs again with the learned weights and biases through a softmax function.

 <script src="https://gist.github.com/kraenkem/a84e0ab8c14d98498276b479255e128b.js"></script>